Museum gets Lone Ranger's Colt .45 pistolApr 29, 2014 The Associated Press

 Moore is more famous for the role, but Hart stepped in for 52 episodes while Moore was in a dispute with producers of "The Lone Ranger" in the 1952.

-Moore returned to the role for the show's final two seasons, although Hart played the role in later TV appearances and appeared in person as the character many times after than.
+Moore returned to the role for the show's final two seasons, although Hart played the role in later TVR00;appearances and appeared in person as the character many times after than.